Setting Up GitLab CI/CD for Astro Blog Deployment to Cloudflare Pages

 Monitoring and Maintenance

-• Review failed pipelines and fix recurring issues
+• Fix failed pipelines

-• Check CI/CD usage quota (Settings → Usage Quotas)
+• Check CI/CD usage quota

-• Update dependencies if security alerts appear
+• Address dependency security alerts

-• Review artifact storage and clean up old artifacts
+• Clean up old artifacts

-• Update GitLab Runner to latest version
+• Update GitLab Runner

-• Check Cloudflare API token expiration
+• Verify Cloudflare API token expiration

-• Update Node.js version in pipeline if needed
+• Bump Node.js version if needed

 Cost Considerations

-• 400 minutes/month free CI/CD minutes
+• 400 minutes/month CI/CD minutes

 • 10 GB artifact storage